Computers in the Library

-To access the Adobe programs, open Class Applications > Adobe CC.
-You must use a personal Adobe ID to log in.
+You must use a personal Adobe ID to log in to Creative Cloud.
 To register, visit adobe.com and click "Sign In" at the top right, then click "Get an Adobe ID."

 One workstation on the first floor is wheelchair accessible.
 The station is equipped with a special large-font keyboard.
 Patrons who require these accommodations have priority for using this station.

 The two stand-up kiosks near the Reference Desk on the first floor of Barber Library require no login to use.
 Because these computers are public and unlocked, take care to protect your information when using them.

 - Do not save any personal documents on the kiosk computers.

 - If you log in to your own email, cloud storage, or other accounts through a browser, log out of these accounts as soon as you are finished.

 When printing from a kiosk, the jobs will display at the printing station under the generic username "patron."

 The two kiosks on the second floor of the library are catalog look-up computers.
 You can use them to search for Barber Library and Summit resources.